Buy Allianz For Its 4.5% Yield

 Allianz (OTCQX:AZSEY) is one of the largest insurance companies in Europe, with relatively good growth prospects in its asset management business.
-It has delivered stable earnings over the past few years, has a good profitability level and capitalization.
+It has delivered stable earnings over the past few years, and has a good profitability level and capitalization.
 This supports an attractive shareholder remuneration, both through its dividend yield of 4.5% and share buyback program.

 Company and Financial Overview

-Allianz is a global financial services company offering life/health insurance, property-casualty (P&C) insurance and asset management products.
+Allianz is a global financial services company offering life/health insurance, property-casualty (P&C) insurance, and asset management products.
 It is one of the world's largest insurance companies and is based in Munich, Germany.
 It has a market capitalization of about $82 billion and trades in the U.S. on the over-the-counter market.
-Its closest competitors are other large European insurance companies, such as AXA (OTCQX:AXAHY), Generali (OTCPK:ARZGY) or Zurich (OTCQX:ZURVY).
+Its closest competitors are other large European insurance companies, such as AXA (OTCQX:AXAHY), Generali (OTCPK:ARZGY), or Zurich (OTCQX:ZURVY).

 Allianz has a presence in more than 70 countries, serving more than 80 million customers.
 It is the owner of the well-known U.S. asset manager PIMCO, making Allianz one of the largest active asset managers in the world.
 Measured by operating profit, its largest division is P&C generating about 46% of profit, followed by life (35%), while asset management is responsible for 19%.

-Like many of its peers, Allianz's life business was heavily impacted by the low interest rates environment in Europe, due to its guaranteed return to policyholders across its back book.
-The company has changed its business model towards capital-efficient products and new business margin has improved recently, even though its growth prospects are quite muted as customers increasingly search for yield on other types of products.
+Like many of its peers, Allianz's life business was heavily impacted by the low interest rates environment in Europe due to its guaranteed return to policyholders across its back book.
+The company has changed its business model towards capital-efficient products, and new business margin has improved recently, even though its growth prospects are quite muted as customers increasingly search for yield on other types of products.

 On a group basis, 2016 was another year of solid results with Allianz reporting higher earnings.
-However, its top-line was impacted by challenging conditions and revenues declined by 2.2% to €122.4 billion ($131.6 billion).
+However, its top line was impacted by challenging conditions, and revenues declined by 2.2% to €122.4 billion ($131.6 billion).
 Despite this, the company was able to improve its efficiency due to its cost reduction program, improving its operating profit to more than $11 billion.

 Its improved efficiency should continue to support its earnings growth in the next couple of years, given that Allianz aims to improve its annual productivity by $1.07 billion in 2018.
 It aims to achieve this by strengthening its most competitive businesses and scale up smaller by creating regional platforms.
 Digitalization and automation should also contribute to reduce costs, a trend that is increasingly referred by insurance companies as very important to adapt their business models to the current operating landscape.